Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Albania Budget

-Albania is super cheap; you can get a huge meal for 2 people (with salad and 2 main courses) for just 10 EUR (10.15 USD).
+Albania is super cheap; we were eating huge meals for 2 people (with salad and 2 main courses) for just 10 EUR (10.15 USD).
 You can also stay in incredible hotels for 50 EUR (51 USD) per night, although you can find good hotels for as little as 15 EUR (15.20 USD).

 Costs of Traveling in Albania